helmisatria/tweet-harvest/README.md

 3. Type `npx tweet-harvest@latest` and press Enter.
 4. Follow the prompts to provide the data you want to search for on Twitter, such as keywords, dates, and other parameters.

 That’s it!
-Tweet Harvest will use your input to search Twitter for relevant tweets and save the results in a CSV file in the `tweets-data` directory.
+Tweet Harvest will open a Chromium browser instance and navigate to Twitter's search page.
+It will then enter your search parameters and scrape the resulting tweets.
+The tweets will be saved in a CSV file in a directory named tweets-data in the current working directory.

 Note: You will need a Twitter auth token to use this tool.
 When prompted, enter your Twitter auth token to authenticate your search.

-## How it Works

-When you run Tweet Harvest, it will open a Chromium browser instance and navigate to Twitter's search page.
-It will then enter your search parameters and scrape the resulting tweets.
-The tweets will be saved in a CSV file in a directory named `tweets-data` in the current working directory.